speediegamer/the81project/README.md

 The81Project or 81Project (because yes, people call it that) is an unofficial image of Mac OS X 10.4.10 modified to boot on Early 2008 Macs.

-(Note: The81Project will soon be replaced by Project 081.
+(Note: has been replaced by Project 081.
 It's the exact same except it's much more stable, faster, has better drivers, closer to vanilla and just generally much cleaner than The81Project.
-For now though, keep on using this.)
+Only ever use The81Project if Project 081 for some reason won't boot on your machine.)
-Check it out at https://github.com/speediegamer/project-081
+Check it out at https://p081.github.io

 * Custom Bootloader with SMBIOS patches (currently Clover, switching to OC asap)
 * Many different patched drivers to get more things functional